 - Forgetfulness or trouble concentrating

-Diagnosis and treatment is important in order to reduce the risk of additional health problems and to restore a better quality of life.
+It is very important that you receive a diagnosis and treatment for sleep apnea.
+Doing so will reduce the risk of additional health problems and restore a better quality of life.

 Appropriate treatment for obstructive sleep apnea is dependent on a patient’s lifestyle, symptoms, and the severity of their condition.
 For patients with mild to moderate sleep apnea, lifestyle changes may be recommended, including: